In this guide to vaping you will learn about the following:

-Smoking tobacco causes several problems in the mouth and throat, such as bad breath, yellowing or stained teeth, gum disease and mouth cancer.
-The most severe damage smoking does to your mouth and throat is in the form of cancer.
-The good news is, when you stop smoking you can greatly reduce your risk.
+Smoking tobacco causes several problems in the mouth and throat, such as bad breath, yellowing or stained teeth, gum disease and, the most severe: mouth cancer.
+The good news is, when you stop smoking you can greatly reduce your risk of developing this.

-Many people (mostly non-smokers) are uneducated about vaping and do not see the point of switching from tobacco cigarettes because they do not know the benefits.
-Many people don’t realise that vaping provides a safer way of ingesting nicotine while still experiencing a similar smoking experience.
-The most important difference between e-cigarettes and traditional tobacco cigarettes is that e-cigarettes don’t contain the extortionate amount of chemicals that tobacco cigarettes do.
+There are many people who remain uneducated on the topic of vaping, and do not see the point of switching from smoking tobacco cigarettes.
+Vaping provides a safer way of ingesting nicotine whilst still experiencing an experience similar to conventional smoking.
+The most important difference between e cigarettes and traditional tobacco cigarettes is that they do not contain anywhere near the amount of chemicals that cigarettes do, around 4000.

-So, how does vaping affect your health?
+So, the big question is, how does vaping affect your health?
 Read on to find out more.